theerfan/Q/Open_Hackathon.md

 ### Power Ups

-**$4000 in AWS credits will be awarded to up to 20 teams on Feb 24**

-These credits can be used to finish off your hackathon project using AWS Braket.
+**$4000 in AWS credits are available for up to 20 teams on Feb 24** These credits can be used to finish off your hackathon project on AWS Braket.

 To qualify for this Power Up, your team must open a new Issue on *[this GitHub repo](https://github.com/XanaduAI/QHack/issues)* which describes your (in-progress) hackathon project.
 Specifically, this issue should contain: